OpenInternet/saferjourno/content/chapters/chapter-3.en.md

   * Clear your browsing history
   * Put a PIN lock on your SIM card.
 You can follow the instructions in the settings section of your phone to do this.
 By putting a lock on your SIM card you prevent others from gaining control of your number.
 This is known as [SIM jacking](https://www.wired.com/story/sim-swap-attack-defend-phone/).
   * As well as putting a PIN lock on your SIM card, you should also put steps in place, a PIN or password, to protect the account you have with your mobile phone provider.
 To do this, call your provider and request that a security notification be put on your account and that nobody should have access to it without providing the PIN or password.
-  * Turning off location tracking for apps and services
+  * Turning off location tracking for apps and services when such tracking is not absolutely necessary for the app to function.
+For more information, see the Internews [device location security guide](https://internews.org/resource/device-location-security/), and Consumer Reports' Security Planner pieces on reviewing [Android](https://securityplanner.consumerreports.org/tool/review-android-app-permissions) and [iOS](https://securityplanner.consumerreports.org/tool/review-iphone-app-permissions) permissions.
   * Setting up devices to remote wipe.
 Read about how to do this for Apple [here](https://support.apple.com/en-gb/guide/icloud/mmfc0ef36f/icloud) and for Google [here](https://support.google.com/accounts/answer/6160491?hl=en).

 *Spyware*